What is a joint bank account?

 - Transparent Money Management: A joint bank account can help you manage shared expenses, budgets, and financial goals.
 With equal access to account activity, you and your loved one can help hold each other accountable to agreed upon budgets, and watch savings grow toward a shared goal.

-Considerations of a Joint Bank Account
+Considerations of a joint bank account

 - Risk of Overdraft Fees: Since transactions can be made by any account holder without the other’s consent, potential overdraft fees could be charged if neither account holder is keeping an eye on the account balance.
 To help prevent overdraft fees, consider enabling account alerts† to stay informed on deposits, withdrawals, and account balance thresholds.